swog/network/README.md

 Socket errors are printed to stdout.

+There are a few features:
+	A remote console system to send commands to client or server.
+	Console commands
+	Server connection daemon

 ## shared
 As far as shared goes, these are only headers and source files included in both the server and client.
 Both the client and server classes were intended to be easily mutable.